 1. Restriction on advertisements or sponsors' names on uniforms and/or warm up suits: No advertisements or names of sponsors shall appear on any uniform or warm-up suit issued or provided by any PIAA member school in any sport under PIAA jurisdiction, except the name and/or logo of the manufacturer of the uniform or warm-up suit.
-(PIAA Manual, p.2)
+(PIAA Manual)

-Each sports rule book restricts visual logos and tells where that logo may appear on the uniform.
+Each sports rulebook restricts visual logos and tells where that logo may appear on the uniform.
 Logos cannot be larger than 2 1/4 square inches.
-Also, the size and location of lettering and numbers is spelled out in each rule book.
+In addition, the size and location of lettering and numbers is spelled out in each rulebook.